ronnieoverby/UniqueNamespace.SqlBuilder/README.md

 This project aims to solve that by taking the SqlBuilder from Dapper and making a few adjustments.

+#### What's wrong with Dapper's SqlBuilder?

+- It only works with Dapper's `DynamicParameters` type.
+- It's distributed only as a source code.
+- I really hated typing `/**WHATEVER**/` for placeholders.

 ## Features

 - No SQL generation.
 Your SQL is just that.